syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

             <br/>
         </td>
         <td>
-            This method is used to select the list of items in the DropDownList through the Index of the items.
+            This method is used to select the list of items in the Dropdown List through the Index of the items.
         </td>
     </tr>
     <tr>